Cat Smith

-Catherine Jane Smith (born 16 June 1985) is a British politician who has served as Member of Parliament (MP) for Lancaster and Fleetwood since 2015.
-A member of the Labour Party, she was a member of the shadow cabinets of Jeremy Corbyn and Keir Starmer from 2016 to 2021 as Shadow Secretary of State, previously Shadow Minister, for Young People and Democracy.
+Catherine Jane Smith (born 16 June 1985) is a British Labour Party politician who has served as a Member of Parliament (MP) since 2015, representing Lancaster and Wyre since 2024 after her former constituency, Lancaster and Fleetwood, was abolished.
+She was a member of the shadow cabinets led by Jeremy Corbyn and Keir Starmer from 2016 to 2021 as Shadow Secretary of State, previously Shadow Minister, for Young People and Democracy.

 Early life and education

 Smith was born in Barrow-in-Furness.
 She has said that she "didn't have a political upbringing".
-Her mother was a Methodist, and through going to church with her Smith became involved with youth movements in the church.
+Her mother was a Methodist and, through going to church with her, Smith became involved with youth movements in the church.
 Her father was a trade unionist.
 She attended Parkview School (in 2009 this merged into Furness Academy) and Barrow Sixth Form College.
 In 2003, she began studying for a bachelor's degree at Lancaster University.
 She was a member of Cartmel College and initially studied religious studies, but switched to a joint honours degree in sociology and gender studies, from which she graduated in 2006.
 Smith was elected the Women's Officer for Lancaster University Students' Union, a sabbatical role, and served in the 2006–2007 academic year.